adnsawas/MyReads/README.md

 * Install all project dependencies with `npm install`
 * Start the development server with `npm start`

-An local development server will start and appear in your browser.
+A local development server will start and appear in your browser.

 # Udacity's Original README file content